phphoebe/Udacity-Business-Analytics-Nanodegree/README.md

 * Create data analysis and a presentation to answer business questions.
 Use summary statistics to derive insights.
 * Create a dashboard for a Profit and Loss Statement that calculates the Gross Profit, Operating Profit or EBIT for a company selected from a drop-down list.
 * Create a financial model that forecasts out metrics for two more years using three scenarios.
-* Technologies: Excel Charts, INDEX + MATCH, OFFSET, Data Validation, Functions (MEDIAN, MIN, STDEV, QUARTILE, etc.)
+* Technologies: Excel Charts, INDEX + MATCH, OFFSET, Data Validation, Functions (MEDIAN, MIN, STDEV, QUARTILE)

 ## Part 3 - SQL for Data Analysis